How is a pension split in a divorce?

 Your former spouse may have an entitlement to your private pension, but they will not have an entitlement to your basic UK state pension but your additional state pension could be shared.

-If you or your spouse have a private pension, then it must be disclosed as part of the financial disclosure during the divorce process.
-All pensions, whether held in the UK or abroad, must be disclosed.
+If you or your spouse have a private pension, it must be disclosed as part of the financial disclosure during the divorce process.
+All pensions, whether in the UK or abroad, must be disclosed.

 How is an English pension shared after an overseas divorce?

-How Osbornes can help?
+How can Osbornes help?

-If you are overseas or outside London, we have high-speed video conferencing facilities and a full online service to ensure you are kept up to date and fully appraised of your case and legal options.
+We have several expert London divorce lawyers with experience representing and advising clients on all aspects of pension division and protection in divorce financial settlements.
+We deal with both UK and overseas pensions.
+If you are overseas or outside London, we have high-speed video conferencing facilities and a full online service to ensure you are kept up-to-date and fully appraised of your case and legal options.

 Find out more about: